Jennifer Walcott

-Jennifer Walcott (born May 8, 1977) is an American glamour model and actress best known as Playboy magazine's Playmate of the Month for August 2001.
+Jennifer Walcott Archuleta (born May 8, 1977) is an American actress, model and media personality.
+She is best known as Playboy magazine's Playmate of the Month for August 2001.

 Early life

-Walcott was born to a family of four children.
-Her childhood was spent in Youngstown, Ohio.
-She was a cheerleader and a dancer growing up.
-In 1995, she graduated from Lowellville High School.
-Walcott wanted to be a veterinarian, mostly because she had many pets at her house.
+Walcott was born to a family of four children in Youngstown, Ohio.
+She was a cheerleader growing up and in 1995, graduated from Lowellville High School.
+She aspired to be a veterinarian, due to her love for animals.

-In October 1996, at the age of nineteen, Walcott visited Los Angeles and decided to move there.
-The first few years in L.A. were rough, as she worked two jobs while taking business classes at Santa Monica College.
-In 2000, Walcott temporarily moved to Chicago to be close to her grandmother, who was very ill.
-When her grandmother died, Walcott decided to move back to Los Angeles.
+In October 1996, at the age of nineteen, she visited Los Angeles, California and decided to move there working two jobs while taking business classes at Santa Monica College.